goitacademy/js-instructor-examples/lesson-06/en.md

 ## Example 2 - Destructuring

-Rewrite the function to take a single parameter object instead of a set independent arguments.
+Rewrite the function so that it takes one object of the parameter instead of a set of independent arguments.

 ```js
 function printContactsInfo(names, phones) {